 Grab your drawing supplies and get ready for some art time!
 This How to Draw a Chimpanzee worksheet from Little Passports lets your child learn about primates while practicing their drawing skills.
 Swing over to littlepassports.com for more fun learning activities.

 Did you hear about the Kids Cook Real Food Free Virtual Summer Camp?
-100% free to attend, the Kids Cook Real Food DIY Summer Camp will keep your kitchen hopping, your bodies nourished, and your kids busy learning:
+100% free to attend, the Kids Cook Real Food Summer Camp Snacks Challenge will help you parents not have to answer the question: “Is it snack time yet?” over and over again this summer.

 Cooking Lessons: Whis-Kid